 - Clients configured with Connected Cache enablement policies

-- Connected Cache container gets content from CDN and deliver to client
+- Connected Cache container gets content from CDN and delivers it to the client

-- Client uses Delivery Optimization (DO) to share this content with other client devices
+- The client uses Delivery Optimization (DO) to share this content with other client devices

 SCCM and Connected Cache Integration